Sharon Weldon

 Responsibilities within the university

-To work alongside the Head of School and other Deputy heads to lead the strategic development of high-quality academic programmes, student experience and research in the School of Health Sciences, and to manage research staff within the School.
+To work alongside the Head of School and Associate Dean (R&KR) to lead in the strategic development of high-quality academic programmes, student experience and research and knowledge exchange in the School of Health Sciences, and to manage research staff within the School.

 To lead, manage and develop projects related to workforce development, leadership and communication by involving academics and practitioners from across multiple different professions that will ultimately generate broader thinking research that impacts the lifecourse development of individuals and communities.